Things to consider when you shop for a car:

 - Does the vehicle meet our buying requirements, including age and mileage?

-If you answered YES to all 3 questions, then this is the right loan for you.
+If you answered YES to these questions, then this is the right loan for you.

 (* Term varies as determined by mileage).